isdk/web-fetcher.js/README.engine.md

   * ⚠️ **Resource Intensive**: Slower and requires more memory/CPU.
 * **Use Case**: Interacting with modern, dynamic web applications (SPAs) or any site that relies heavily on JavaScript.

+#### Anti-Bot Evasion (`antibot` option)

+To combat sophisticated anti-bot measures, the `PlaywrightFetchEngine` offers an `antibot` mode.
+When enabled, it integrates [Camoufox](https://github.com/prescience-data/camoufox) to enhance its stealth capabilities.

+* **Mechanism**:
+  * Uses a hardened Firefox browser via `camoufox-js`.
+  * Disables default fingerprint spoofing to let Camoufox manage the browser's fingerprint.
+  * Automatically attempts to solve Cloudflare challenges encountered during navigation.
+* **How to enable**: Set the `antibot: true` option when creating the fetcher properties.
+* **Use Case**: Scraping websites protected by services like Cloudflare or other advanced bot-detection systems.
+* **Note**: This feature requires additional dependencies (`camoufox-js`, `firefox`) and may have a performance overhead.

 ---

 ## 📊 5.
 Data Extraction with `extract()`